jwplatta/jwplatta/_posts/2023-07-15-exploring-textual-entailment.markdown

 ## Model Design

 Training the Naive Bayes classifier requires vectorizing the sentence pairs, i.e. turning the text into a vector real numbers.
 A commonly used method of vectorizing text for classification tasks is TF-IDF (term frequency-inverse document frequency).
 TF-IDF is better than using a straightforward bag-of-words, i.e. word frequency, because the combination of the word frequency and its inverse frequency across all documents allows TF-IDF to identify those words that best discriminate amongst the documents.

 The underlying assumption of the Naive Bayes model is that each pair of words in the TF-IDF vectorization is conditionally independent given the inferential relationship.
 Although this assumption may oversimplify the textual entailment task, the model is a good benchmark to compare OpenAI and the neural network agaisnt.
 I only kept the most significant 2000 features identified by the TF-IDF.
 Limiting the feature set helps reduce noise and emphasizes the most important features.

 The neural network model is more complex.
-It consists of an input layer, one hidden layer, and an output layer, each separated by a Rectified Linear Unit (ReLU) activation function.
+It consists of an input layer, one hidden layer, and an output layer, each separated by a Rectified Linear Unit (ReLU) activation function:
 ```python
 self.module_list = [
 	nn.Linear(768, 50),